Wednesday (American band)

+In 2023, Wednesday released its fifth studio album, Rat Saw God, to widespread critical acclaim.
+It was the band's final album with Schultz, who painted the album's cover art.
+She was replaced by Baechtold ahead of extensive touring commitments.
+Their sixth album, Bleeds, was released on September 19, 2025, with Lenderman taking a step back from touring ahead of the album's release.
+He was replaced by Jake Pugh for the album's accompanying tour.

 Career

+2017–2022: Formation and early work

 Hartzman was inspired to start playing guitar after watching Mitski's NPR Tiny Desk concert.
+Wednesday initially began as a solo project of Hartzman's.
 Hartzman attended college in Asheville, where she met Daniel Gorham.
 The two recorded an album together under the moniker Wednesday titled yep definitely.
 The band's name was inspired by the British band The Sundays.
+In 2017, Hartzman met Lenderman after he slept over at Hartzman's family home after a show.
+Lenderman would join Wednesday in 2018 for an EP called How Do You Let Love Into the Heart That Isn’t Split Wide Open.

-After releasing this record, Hartzman formed another band called Diva Sweetly, alongside members of the band Pictures of Vernon.
-Hartzman was interested in making shoegaze music, which was not the music Diva Sweetly was making.
-Thus, Hartzman gathered new members to join the Wednesday band and released the second album with the group, titled I Was Trying to Describe You to Someone in 2020.
+Hartzman formed another band called Diva Sweetly, alongside members of the band Pictures of Vernon, which released an album in 2019.
+However, Hartzman was interested in making music that was closer to shoegaze, a departure from the style of Diva Sweetly.
+After Gorham left the band to work on other musical projects, Hartzman gathered new members from the local music scene in Asheville to join Wednesday.
+The group released their second album, titled I Was Trying to Describe You to Someone in 2020.
 The group released their third record, Twin Plagues, on August 13, 2021.
+Twin Plagues is the first Wednesday album with Lenderman as a full member of the band.